 Our fixed fee package includes all of the legal steps required to create the organization and gain tax-exempt status for it.
 In addition, we are often able to add value by helping founders shape their plans and make connections through our vast experience and knowledge of the nonprofit field.

-- Representation before the IRS and response to any IRS follow-up questions
+- Representation before the IRS and response to one round of IRS follow-up questions;

-The fee for a typical start-up is $3,000 to 7,000 exclusive of costs which are typically $1,000.
-A fixed fee will be determined after consultation and is based on the nature of the proposed organization’s activities and our experience regarding the level of documentation and follow-up that will be required to obtain exemption.
-Certain activities increase the likelihood of IRS follow-up questions.
-These include, by way of example, schools, organizations with foreign activities, organizations basing their tax-exemption on novel or untested theories, and organizations with high compensation being paid to insiders.
+A fixed fee will be determined after consultation and is based on the nature of the proposed organization’s activities and our experience regarding the level of documentation and follow-up that will be required to obtain exemption, the novelty and complexity of the organization’s proposed activities, as well as the number of states the organization must register to fundraise in.

 Frequently Asked Questions: